Best Affordable Places to Live in Arkansas in 2025

 Jonesboro is another fun college town, with many activities centered around Arkansas State University.
 There’s also plenty to do outdoors, including hiking, cycling, fishing, and boating.
 And the city has a diverse and thriving job market.

 Housing Affordability: If affordability is on your list of “must-haves,” Jonesboro is worth checking out.
-The average home value is up year over year, but costs are still lower than the state average.
-And rent prices have dropped in the past year.
+The average home value is up a wee bit year over year, but costs are still lower than the state average.
+Rent prices were up year over year, but the market is cooling off.

 Picturesque Farmington sits in a valley with views of the Boston Mountains, which are part of the Ozarks.
 The city is just a short drive to Fayetteville (whether for work or football), but it also has its own popular restaurants and activities, and a lovely downtown district.

-Housing Affordability: Home and rental costs have both gone up in Farmington over the past year but home values are still noticeably lower than the national average.
+Housing Affordability: Home and rental costs have both gone up in Farmington over the past year, but home values are still significantly lower than the national average.
 If you’re shopping for your first home, make sure you understand the difference between mortgage prequalification and preapproval.

 Best Places to Live in Arkansas for Retirees